dhotre-pratiksha/StudentManagementSystem/README.md

 # StudentManagementSystem
-A Java mini project using OOP and Collections Framework
+A Java mini project using OOP and Collections Framework.